Find Affordable College Courses

 The average tuition and fees for an out-of-state undergraduate student at BSC are $6,930 a year.
 On average, agriculture and agriculture operations graduates from BSC take out $12,000 in student loans while working on their degree.

-BSC also claimed a spot on our Best Agriculture Schools list.
-It’s in the top 5% of all schools in this category.
+On top of its placing in our value ranking, BSC also did well on our Best Agriculture Schools list.
+It’s in the top 5% of all schools reviewed in this analysis.

 Read More…

-Lake Area Technical Institute landed the #8 spot in the 2023 rankings for the best value agriculture and agriculture operations programs.
-Located in the remote town of Watertown, LATI is a public school with a small student population.
+Lake Area Technical Institute ranked #8 on this year’s Best Value Agriculture Schools list.
+Located in the town of Watertown, LATI is a public college with a small student population.

 LATI undergraduate students pay an average of $6,718 in tuition and fees each year.
 On average, agriculture and agriculture operations graduates from LATI take out $12,000 in student loans while working on their degree.